 The characters have a taste for what might be classified as "high brow fantasy".
 They read Thorne Smith.
 And have an evening's entertainment reading aloud Christopher Marlowe's play Doctor Faustus.
 In Theodora Du Bois' later The Face of Hate, the Inland Waterway locale is compared by a character to a fairy setting out of Lord Dunsany.
 The Body Goes Round and Round refers to playwright Ferenc Molnar, also a literary writer who sometimes includes fantasy.

 The reading of Doctor Faustus shows us how intellectual these characters are.
 While Theodora Du Bois is not a member of the Van Dine school, she shares the highly intellectual characters and love of culture found in the Van Dineans.

 The doctor sleuth Jeffrey McNeill is head of a medical school at an unnamed University, and we get an interesting visit to one of their facilities.
 In real life, Theodora Du Bois and her husband were long time residents of New Haven, Connecticut, home of Yale University.

 Less successful is the negatively portrayed Lesbian housekeeper - shades of Rebecca!
 This is a bad flaw.
 The author also teases us with suggestions that the male ballet dancer is gay, before reassuring us that he has a crush on the beautiful woman that runs the half-way house.
 He is shown to be hysterical, panicky, and kept out of the Army during World War II because of something unspecified in his "history".
-This too borders on cliche.
+This too is stereotype.